Firstly, you may ask, what is content marketing? Put in it’s simplest terms content marketing is about information that people want to read.

 “The best marketing doesn’t feel like marketing,” says Tom Fishburne of Marketoonist (ref: @tomfishburne).
 Don’t give your audience the hard sell or force your customers to see the worth in the content, it will put people off.

-Don’t be tempted to overload the content with specific company or brand information, you risk alienating your audience.
+Don’t be tempted to overload the content with a specific company or brand information, you risk alienating your audience.
 Build trust by creating interesting articles that people are likely to share with others.
 By creating and sharing more content with your audience, over time it will become apparent to your target audience that you are knowledgeable and reliable for providing interesting and relevant content from your discipline.
 People trust industry specialists and may request your help to solve an issue.
 When you deliver informative content, you’re starting to build a relationship.
 You become a trusted resource and people return to sites that they know and trust.

 Cover a variety of topics that you or your business are knowledgeable about and deliver content on a regular basis